 The aspect of the artist as a ‘playing human being’ leads to conditions which enable the artist to discover and grow.
 This laboratory, the search as an interiorized process, results in wanting to see more in the reality surrounding us, with the work of art as an end result that gives shape to these thoughts.
 The 'Path of Dürer' is about an inner journey, a searching trip, the nomadic elements of being on the road.
 Every gesture which makes sense is evidence of the extra element in reality.
 We want to consider this gesture artistically and let it grow.
 The creative energy does its job.

 Ecology has always been one of the conceptual foundations of the Milena principle.
 All projects are starting from an ecological approach.
 We are working with environmentalists, arts centers that combine art and ecology in their functioning like the convent of Tibães in Portugal, Der Wachsblock [ Guido Stemme and Christian Hardt ], Ingrid Pee [Kassel Germany ] and the Accademia Dantesca [the ecological community of Jahnishausen, Germany ].
 The Castle Jahnishausen will be a meeting place between artists, cultural experts and ecological and environmental workers and act as an interdisciplinary center with projects open to participation for a large public.
-Ecology as a state of mind.

 How does one “green” an economy?
 For governments seeking a cleaner, more efficient, and ultimately more sustainable pathway to economic prosperity, this question entails both promise and great challenges.
-For one, the scale of transformation it requires is exceptionally daunting: in his 2011 State of the Union speech, for instance, President Barack Obama called on the United States to generate 80 percent of its electricity from clean energy sources and to give 80 percent of Americans access to high-speed rail, both within 25 years.1 Compared to where the country stands now, these objectives presuppose unprecedented levels of investment in new infrastructure, new technologies, and relevant skills and education; yet at the same time, they also hold the prospect of new opportunities for job growth, innovation, industrial efficiency, and energy independence.
+For one, the scale of transformation it requires is exceptionally daunting: in his 2011 State of the Union speech, for instance, President Barack Obama called on the United States to generate 80 percent of its electricity from clean energy sources and to give 80 percent of Americans access to high-speed rail, both within 25 years.
+Compared to where the country stands now, these objectives presuppose unprecedented levels of investment in new infrastructure, new technologies, and relevant skills and education; yet at the same time, they also hold the prospect of new opportunities for job growth, innovation, industrial efficiency, and energy independence.
 With that in mind, one will invariably wonder, is such a transformation feasible at a time of constrained public budgets and slowly recovering economies?
 And perhaps more importantly, are the expected benefits of such a green transformation compelling enough to persuade a public that is exposed to conflicting messages about the underlying rationale, is critical of new regulation and expenditure, and generally is disillusioned with political authority?
 Fortunately, the green transformation of economies is no longer a theoretical concept.
 Today it is not only saving the earth: we also need to shape a new civilization model.

 A project to promote the qualities of silence and space in an urban context.
 Our project is about the experience and importance of urban silence and the connection between space and silence.